operasoftware/devopera/src/blog/_posts/2016-03-30-pwa-taipei.md

 title: Progressive Web Apps: the future of Apps
 authors:
 - bruce-lawson
 intro: 'On 26 March, I gave a presentation in Taipei about Progressive Web Apps.
-Here's the 20 minute video.'
+Here’s the 20 minute video.'
 tags:
 - PWA
 license: cc-by-3.0
 ---

 On 26 March, I gave a presentation at iWeb Summit 2016 in Taipei about Progressive Web Apps.
-Here's the 20 minute video.
+Here’s the 20 minute video.

 <figure block="figure">